-Charter motor coach or a Parks and Recreation Department bus or van.
+Charter motor coach or a Parks, Recreation and Cultural Resources Department bus or van.
 Type of vehicle will be noted on trip itineraries.
-Smoking is not allowed on charter buses or Parks & Recreation vehicles.
+Smoking is not allowed on charter buses or Parks, Recreation and Cultural Resources vehicles.
 Rest stops are made periodically during trips.

 All trips will depart from the Anne Gordon Center for Active Adults, 1901 Spring Forest Road, Raleigh 27608, unless otherwise noted.
 Cars may be parked here overnight.